 Mount Hagen Organic Instant Regular Coffee, 25 Count Single Serve packet Net wt 1.76 oz (50g)100% Kona Coffee Freeze Dried Instant (12 Individual 1.7g Stick Packs)Douwe Egberts 25 X Pure Gold 1 Cup Coffee SachetsStarbucks VIA® Colombia Coffee, Medium Instant, 1.4 Ounce

-Here are 7 different ways you can make coffee when camping, hiking, or anywhere outdoors.
+Those are 7 different ways you can make coffee when camping, hiking, or any time you’re outdoors.
 It’s also a handy skill to have if you lose power for an extended period of time at home.
 No matter where you are, you can enjoy a great, hot cup of coffee that will start your day on the right foot and have you ready for new adventures!